briza-insurance/illogical/readme.md

 ```

 #### Present
-Returns FALSE when the operand is UNDEFINED or NULL.
+Evaluates as FALSE when the operand is UNDEFINED or NULL.

 Expression format: ```["PRESENT", ```[Reference Operand](#reference)```]```.
 ```json